The Science of Nurturing People to Engage and Buy Online

-Regardless of potential AI influences, the online channel will remain the most impersonal medium for any human with a need that needs to be fulfilled.
+Regardless of the future potential AI influences, the online (eCommerce-retail) channel will remain the most impersonal medium for anyone wanting to buy online.

-The science to planning and building intuitive journeys has been around now for decades.
+The science of creating intuitive journeys has been around for decades.
 The clever people behind Jeff Bezos and Amazon were the early pioneers, and I had the privilege of working with them during this time.

-In the early 2000s, we developed the digital sciences founded on Myer's Brigg's psychological principles, which diagnosed the science behind human behavioural motivations: what motivated people to behave in specific ways.
+In the early 2000s, we developed a methodology around the digital sciences founded on Myer's Brigg's psychological principles, which diagnosed and accurately predicted the science behind human behavioural motivations.

-Of course, the digital behavioural sciences have evolved since then (as you will see below), but there was a great starting point from which to build.
+Of course, the digital behavioural sciences have evolved since then thanks to the access to behavioural data (as you will see below), but the above was the foundation on which we built.

 The Power of the Subconscious Mind: